15 Over-the-Counter Drugs That Will Make You Smarter

-The drug modafinil—AKA the so-called real-life Limitless pill—is typically prescribed for narcoleptics, but it’s been found to do more than prevent people from falling asleep at their desks during the day.
+The drug modafinil—AKA the so-called real-life Limitless pill—is typically prescribed for narcoleptics, but it's been found to do more than prevent people from falling asleep at their desks during the day.
 Researchers looked at the effects in a 2015 review and found it also enhances brain function and helps with decision making and planning tasks.
-Unfortunately, it’s not over-the-counter—but the supplement adrafinil is, and when it’s metabolized by the body, it actually becomes modafinil.
-You might want to pair it with a meal and you can’t go wrong with the 10 Essential Power Foods for Men.
+Unfortunately, it's not over-the-counter—but the supplement adrafinil is, and when it's metabolized by the body, it actually becomes modafinil.
+Yep, it's one of the quick-and-easy pills that make you smarter.
+You might want to pair it with a meal and you can't go wrong with the 10 Essential Power Foods for Men.

 If you have trouble getting a full night's sleep, you've probably tried taking melatonin.
 But the sleep-including supplement is also said to help give your brain a boost.
 Not only does it give your body an extra push to get into a deep sleep so you're more alert the next day, but a 2012 study also found it can help treat mild cognitive impairment.

 Ginkgo biloba—which is one of the oldest living tree species—has a secret weapon.
-Known as a brain herb, it’s commonly taken in supplement form to help keep the brain sharp, improving thinking, learning, and memory, says the University of Maryland Medical Center.
-In Europe, it’s even used for dementia due to its ability to help protect nerve cells.
+Known as a brain herb, it's commonly taken in supplement form to help keep the brain sharp, improving thinking, learning, and memory, says the University of Maryland Medical Center.
+In Europe, it's even used for dementia due to its ability to help protect nerve cells.
+Make sure to pick up a quality version of these pills that make you smarter.
 Check out the 13 Healthiest Food Combos For People Over 40 if you want to multiply this newfound vitality.

 While green tea is healthy in itself, the leaves also contain the amino acid L-theanine.
 Taking it in supplement form has been said to be a way to improve cognitive function, and a 2008 study found some positive results, revealing it has a significant effect on mental alertness.